Barcode Embeddings for Metric Graphs: Overview of the Proofs of Theorems , , and

 \begin{theorem} Let $(G,d_G)$ be a compact, connected metric graph with $\Psi_{G}$ injective.
 Then $\Psi_{G}$ is an isometry from $(G,d_G)$ to $(\mathcal{BT}(G),\hat{d}_B)$, which is the intrinsic path metric space derived from the metric space $(\mathcal{BT}(G),d_B)$ \footnote{To be precise, an intrinsic path metric is always defined in reference to a class of admissible paths.
 Here we are considering all $d_B$-continuous paths}.
 Moreover, if $G$ is also equipped with a measure then this isometry is measure-preserving. \end{theorem}

-This theorem states that when $\Psi_{G}$ is injective we can recover $G$, {up to isometry}, from $\mathcal{BT}(G)$ or $(G,\mu_G)$ from $\mathcal{BMT}(G)$.
-Thus, when $G$ and $G'$ are two metric graphs (or metric measure graphs) with $\Psi_{G}$ and $\Psi_{G'}$ injective, the equality of their barcode transforms (or barcode measure transforms) implies that they are isometric.
+This theorem states that when $\Psi_{G}$ is injective we can recover $G$ as a metric graph from $\mathcal{BT}(G)$ or $(G,\mu_G)$ from $\mathcal{BMT}(G)$.
+Thus, when $G$ and $G'$ are two metric graphs (or metric measure graphs) with $\Psi_{G}$ and $\Psi_{G'}$ injective, the equality of their barcode transforms (or barcode measure transforms) implies equality of the original graphs, demonstrating injectivity.
 The proof of Theorem \ref{injinv} relies in turn on the following observation.

 \begin{prop} If $(G,d_G)$ is a compact, connected, metric graph that is not a circle, then the map $\Psi_{G}: G \to B$ is a local isometry in the following sense.
-For any fixed basepoint $p \in G$ there is an open neighborhood $N = N_{\epsilon}(p)$ such that $\forall q \in N$, $d_G(p,q) = d_{B}(\Psi_{G}(p),\Psi_{G}(q))$. \end{prop}
+For any fixed basepoint $p \in G$ there is an open neighborhood $N$ such that $\forall q \in N$, $d_G(p,q) = d_{B}(\Psi_{G}(p),\Psi_{G}(q))$. \end{prop}

 The proof of Proposition \ref{densebamboo} makes use of Theorem \ref{injinv} by constructing, for every metric graph $G$, an approximating sequence $G_{n}$ in the Gromov-Hausdorff metric for which $\Psi_{G_n}$ is injective.\\